tobiashochguertel/vscode-catalog-lens/docs/research/changelog-generation/02-vscode-changelog-integration-detailed.md

   }

   private addChangelogTab(): void {
-    const changelogParticipant = this.instantiationService.createInstance(ChangelogContentProvider, this.extension);
+    const changelogParticipant = this.instantiationService.createInstance(
+      ChangelogContentProvider,
+      this.extension,
+    );
     this.layoutParticipants.push(changelogParticipant);
   }
 }